JBab3/simpleRLdicegame/README.md

-# A simple reinforcement learning dice-game
+# Reinforcement learning apllied to a simple dice-game
 A very simple reinforcement learning program designed to show that I applied the RL-algorithm to my own environment correctly and to find out how well reinforcement learning handles stochastic outcomes when it comes to making decisions and awarding rewards.